 Can there be any downside to these safety precautions?

 While safety has to be our first priority for our fellow humans, we also need to be aware of how the methods we use to maintain that safety affects other organisms.
-New research at the University of Minnesota has shown that salt used on our roadways, parking lots and sidewalks makes its way to our lakes and rivers and is increasing the chloride concentration in the water.
+Research at the University of Minnesota has shown that salt used on our roadways, parking lots and sidewalks makes its way to our lakes and rivers and is increasing the chloride concentration in the water.
 In fact, they found that approximately 70 percent of the salt scattered on metro streets and roadways remains in the watershed.
 That salt is taking its toll on aquatic organisms.
 Download a report by the Minnesota Department of Transportation on the environmental impacts of road salts in the Twin Cities Metro Area.

 Recent studies released by the U.S. Geological Survey (USGS) have shown that chloride levels above the recommended federal criteria set to protect aquatic life were found in more than 40 percent of urban streams tested across the northern United States.
 Elevated chloride can inhibit plant growth, impair reproduction, and reduce the diversity of organisms in lakes and streams.

 So how do we balance the need for safety for our friends and neighbors with the need for survival of the aquatic organisms (also your neighbors) that live in the pond, lake, stream or river down the street?

 There are a few simple steps that we can each take to prevent water pollution by chlorides.
 These recommendations are paraphrased from the Residential Snow and Ice Care brochure produced by 9 Mile Creek Watershed District.